GabrielHellebrand/Yellowmiami/README.md

-- 👋 Hi, I’m @Yellowmiami
+- 👋 Hi, I’m @GabrielHellebrand
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-Yellowmiami/Yellowmiami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Gabriel Hellebrand/ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Gabriel Hellebrand – “user manual”
+GabrielHellebrand – “user manual”

 What is your style?